 Alexandria Rivera - Administrative Assistant

 graduated in May 2016 from Gordon College with a degree in English and Art.
-During her college years, she had the opportunity to travel to Orvieto, Italy for four months, experiencing its culture, customs, and people while simultaneously studying studio art.
-Alex has previously worked at Gordon’s Global Education Office as a Student Care Intern where she was able to inform and educate students on the benefits of studying abroad and immersing in a culture unfamiliar to their own.
+During her college years, she had the opportunity to travel to Orvieto, Italy for four months, interacting with its culture, customs, and people while simultaneously studying studio art.
+Alex has previously worked at Gordon’s Global Education Office as a Student Care Intern where she was able to inform and educate students on the benefits of studying abroad and immersing within a culture unfamiliar to their own.

 Godwin Nnanna - Communications Intern